absorensen/numbers_go_brrrr/m0_introduction/s3_less_basic_concepts_in_rust.md

 It may be on the more advanced side however.

-Basically, whenever you write to a value and there are multiple references to that value hidden away in different places of the memory hieararchy, such as some threads registers, or even within the same function, everything becomes invalidated.
-This is one of the reasons for the borrow checker adamantly enforcing that there can be multiple shared (read-only) references to a value, but only one mutable reference (read/write), and if there is a mutable reference, there cannot be any shared references to that value.
+Basically, whenever you write to a value and there are multiple references to that value hidden away in different places of the memory hieararchy, such as some threads' registers, or even within the same function, everything becomes invalidated.
+This is one of the reasons for the borrow checker to adamantly enforce that there can be multiple shared (read-only) references to a value, but only one mutable reference (read/write), and if there is a mutable reference, there cannot be any shared references to that value.
 If there were multiple shared references and a mutable reference it would be impossible to guarantee correctness as just when a value is retrieved from RAM by a shared reference